 We chose a 2009 American-South African biographical sports drama film called Invictus to be our film.
 It tells a story about the South African President Nelson Mandela and François Pienaar, the captain of the South Africa rugby union team, and how they together fought against apartheid in South Africa.
 Our aim was to work on our students’ vocabulary as well as extend their knowledge of history, sports and human values.

 We divided our film project into three parts: pre-film activities (content and language preparation), watching the film (note taking and task sheets), and post-film activities (whole group discussion, film reviews, group presentations and feedback)

-This project was a success, and it encouraged us to undertake another film project next school year.
+This project was a success, which encouraged us to start using film as a teaching tool more and more.

 - Teacher notes I